Adityaa-Sonone/Quiz-Game/README.md

 - 🧠 Add difficulty levels (Easy, Medium, Hard)
 - 🔀 Shuffle questions on every game run
 - 💾 Store high scores in a file or database
-- 🖥️ GUI version using Tkinter or PyQt
+- 🖥️ Create a GUI version using 'Tkinter' or 'PyQt'
 - 🌐 Web version using Flask or Streamlit

 ## 📜 License